The WebGPU CTS is written in TypeScript.

 view a useful diff across a rebase.
 If it’s necessary to resolve conflicts

-with upstream changes, use a merge commit (git merge
+with upstream changes, use a merge commit (git merge) and don’t include any

 unnecessary changes in the merge, so that a reviewer can skip over merge commits